 Balancing is absolutely vital to turbocharger rebuilding, because it provides the stability that is critical at high speeds.

-We use a Heins TC3 machine and state-of-the-art VSR rebalancing techniques to ensure your turbocharger can easily handle 150,000 RPMs and higher.
+We use a Cimat Polimer component balancer and a Heins TC3 machine for individual shaft and wheel components.
+As a final test we put your complete CHRA in our Cimat VSR for High speed test/balancing, in some cases exciding 200,000 RPM.
 Our VSR balancing process exceeds OEM and performance market specs to improve longevity and faster spool up times.

 After we have completed shaft striating, each rotating component of the turbo is balanced separately and then re-balanced after re-assembly to ensure safety, reliability and high performance.